k21971/EvilHack/doc/evilhack-changelog.md

 - Give orcish knights an orcish long sword
 - Mephistopheles gets an extra fire attack
 - Switch Angelslayer alignment to unaligned
+- Fix: 'This Grey-elf corpse tastes okay.
+You wake up.
+  You feel a bit perkier.'